 In addition to following the OSHA warehouse safety regulations, there are also some general guidelines you can follow to keep your workplace safe.

-✓ Floors, surfaces, and aisles in the warehouse must be free of debris, clutter, hoses, electrical cords, spills, and other materials that can cause falls, slips, and trips
+✓ Warehouse floors, surfaces, and aisles must be free of debris, clutter, hoses, electrical cords, spills, and other materials that can cause falls, slips, and trips.

-✓ Guards must be provided for exposed or open loading dock doors and other areas that can cause workers to fall 4 or more feet
+✓ Guardrails must be provided for exposed or open loading dock doors and other areas that can cause workers to fall 4 ft. or more.

-Keep your workplace safe from warehouse accidents and be compliant with all OSHA guidelines for warehouses with the training courses from CMO.
+Keep your workplace safe from warehouse accidents and be compliant with all OSHA guidelines for warehouses with the training courses from CertifyMeOnline.net .

 Get Aerial Lift, Scissor Lift, and Forklift Training, Evaluation, and Certification from CertifyMeOnline.net